Last update

 The minister in charge of the budget has some right of inspection over the financial management of the other ministerial departments in order to ensure that they make their financial engagements with foresight in mind.

-The Inspectorate of Finance is present at all stages of the state's financial developments: it plays an active role in drafting and finalising the draft budget, it participates in the financial, economic and social planning stages, it gives its opinion on the government bills and parliament bills that may have repercussions on the state's finances.a pèrio It carries out a priori controls on the cost-effectiveness of the budget implementation measures on behalf of the minister in charge of the budget by checking their compliance with the government's general policy.
+The Inspectorate of Finance is present at all stages of the state's financial developments: it plays an active role in the preparation and finalisation of the draft budget, it participates in financial, economic and social planning, and gives its opinion on the government bills and parliament bills likely to have an impact on the State's finances.
+On behalf of the minister responsible for the budget, it carries out a priori controls on the cost-effectiveness of the budget implementation measures by checking their compliance with the government's general policy.
 It intervenes well before public funds are spent.
-As a supervisory body, it also supervises the implementation of the state's budget by following the revenue movements and expense transactions.
+As a control body, it also supervises the implementation of the State's budget by following up revenue and expenditure transactions.

 The State Treasury maintains the budgetary accounting and the general accounting.

-The state's main resources come from levying taxes, duties and charges, which is the responsibility of the Luxembourg Inland Revenue, the Indirect Tax Authority and the Customs and Excise Agency respectively.
+The state's main resources come from levying taxes, duties and charges, which is the responsibility of the Luxembourg Inland Revenue, the Registration Duties, Estates and VAT Authority and the Customs and Excise Agency respectively.
 Other resources come from estate revenues, the state's shareholdings in certain companies and the operation of certain public services against payment.

 When the state's normal resources are not sufficient to cover extraordinary expenses, in particular for the development of large-scale public works (railways, roads, canals, large constructions), it may take out long-term loans.
 However, the state may not take out any loans without the consent of the Chamber of Deputies.